 6. Visit the Farmers’ Market

 Another one you will want to cross off multiple times.
-The Kemptville Farmers’ Market has tentatively scheduled to open on June 12th for Sundays 12pm-4pm.
-Keep an eye on their Facebook page for updates.
+The Kemptville Farmers’ Market is open Sundays 12pm-4pm.

 7. Get your bike on